-An online Search Committee training was developed for the Management Development Training Program's Hiring the Right Talent Part I and for search committees for Faculty and above positions.
+Additionally, the EEO & Search Compliance staff continued to offer an online training for the Management Development Training program.
 The training included Affirmative Action/Equal Employment Opportunity laws and regulations, recruitment, diversity, recognizing and minimizing inherent bias, and conducting interviews.
-Following the completion of the online training, participants attended an in-person session.
+Following the completion of the training online, participants attended an in-person session.
 The EEO & Search Compliance and Human Resources staff held a question and answer session to discuss best practices, case scenarios, and identify key ingredients in successful recruitment, search and hire.
 OIE staff's discussion focused on recruiting a diverse applicant pool, implicit bias, and compliance with the search process.
-Please see Internal Communications, Exhibit #18.
+Please see Assignment of Responsibility, Exhibit # 5.